 - The use of a formula to determine compensation

 If the IRS finds that the entity paid an unreasonably low salary, then the IRS can reclassify income from being a distribution to being salary.
-Unfortunately, many small business that abuse this otherwise legitimate s-corporation tax benefit do so because they are unaware of their salary obligations, were poorly advised, or simply want to avoid the inconvenience of issuing a w-2.
+Unfortunately, many small businesses that abuse this otherwise legitimate s-corporation tax benefit do so because they are unaware of their salary obligations, were poorly advised, or simply want to avoid the inconvenience of issuing a w-2.
 Understating salaries puts the company at risk for an IRS audit.
-Not only is an IRS audit often expensive and burdensome, such audits could allow the IRS to discover other tax reporting issues.
+Not only is an IRS audit often expensive and burdensome, but such audits could also allow the IRS to discover other tax reporting issues.
 Therefore, the s-corporation will usually be best served by paying some reasonable salary to its employee/shareholders.

-The IRS considers the payment of a unreasonably low salaries for s-corporation employee/shareholders to be a major compliance issue and intends to heavily target this area in its attempts to close the so-called tax gap.
+The IRS considers the payment of an unreasonably low salaries for s-corporation employee/shareholders to be a major compliance issue and intends to heavily target this area in its attempts to close the so-called tax gap.
 Having a professional evaluate your company’s compensation to its shareholders evaluated is highly suggested.